USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 In this blog post we want to share with you a little bit from the call, about five of the working groups in US-RSE.
-Our gaol is to give you a sense of where the community is putting its efforts, and help you understand how you can get involved.
+Our goal is to give you a sense of where the community is putting its efforts, and help you understand how you can get involved.

 ## US-RSE Working Groups